About the City

 If you're leery of street food, stateside franchises like TGI Friday's, Burger King, McDonalds and Starbucks can be found in Tijuana.

 When deciding what to tip in restaurants, do not include the 11 percent IVA tax that is automatically added to the check.
 A 20 percent tip is not expected in Mexico; 10 percent is acceptable, unless you feel the service has been truly outstanding.
-See the Lodgings & Restaurants section for AAA Rated dining establishments.
+See the Lodgings & Restaurants section for AAA Diamond designated dining establishments.

 Loud music—both recorded and live—booms from a handful of clubs on Avenida Revolución Thursday through Saturday nights.
 Shills stationed at every door lure potential customers with free drink cards and frequent shouts of “$1 beers!”
 Traditionally high cover charges have also dropped in recent years.